RaidMax/IW4M-Admin/README.md

 - This plugin warns and kicks players for using profanity
 - Profane words and warning message can be specified in `ProfanityDetermentSettings.json`
 - If a client's name contains a word listed in the settings, they will immediately be kicked

+####IW4 Script Commands
+- This plugin provides additional integration to IW4x
+- In order to take advantage of it, copy the `userraw` folder into your IW4x server directory

+####VPN Detection [Script Plugin]
+- This plugin detects if a client is using a VPN and kicks them if they are
+- To disable this plugin, delete `Plugins\VPNDetection.js`
 ___
 ### Webfront
 `Home`